 David Evans and Associates (DEA), an employee-owned engineering and consulting firm based in Bellevue, continues to demonstrate stewardship of the built and natural environments.
-They join the Honor Roll for the third year as one of King County’s Best Workplaces for Waste Prevention and Recycling program.
+They join the Honor Roll for the fourth year as one of King County’s Best Workplaces for Waste Prevention and Recycling program.
 The firm’s core purpose is to improve quality of life while remaining environmentally conscious.
-Recycling bins and instructions are situated in each office, and facilities for recycling reusable batteries, CFL bulbs, disks and ink cartridges are provided as well.
-Their major focus in the last year has been to increase the use of electronic file transfers, online file transfer sites, and portable hard drives to convey information internally and to clients without using paper.
+Recycling bins and instructions are located in each office, and facilities for recycling reusable batteries, CFL bulbs, disks, and ink cartridges are provided as well.
+They have experienced cost savings through reducing printed documents and increasing use of electronic forms.

 A returning member to the list, Golder Associates, Inc. is one of the Best Workplaces for Waste Prevention and Recycling thanks to some creative approaches to sustainability.
 As a global company providing consulting, design, and construction services, Golder embraces sustainability.
-They recently updated and electronically released a firm-wide sustainable development report.
-The plan includes targets for reducing the company’s carbon footprint.
-Locally, they updated the company’s environmental issues register, which contains tactics to identify, manage, and improve upon their workplace’s environmental challenges, such as waste management.
+Golder has a firm-wide sustainable development report that includes targets for reducing the company’s carbon footprint.
+The Redmond location updated the company’s environmental issues register, which contains tactics to identify, manage, and improve upon their workplace’s environmental challenges, such as waste management.
 Their office promotes and encourages use of video-conferencing and instant messaging to reduce corporate travel and in turn, their carbon footprint.
 Golder Associates, Inc. continues to improve recycling and composting programs, use printers with eco-smart defaults, deliver e-reports, and offer an alternative commuting incentive program.
-This year, they created an “Office Trading Post,” which encourages staff to reduce, reuse, recycle and restore office supplies and equipment by dropping off unneeded supplies.
-This new policy has saved the company money on new supplies while reducing unnecessary waste.
+They recently began collecting data using an energy monitoring device to assess energy usage to replace inefficient power strips and other office equipment, and have encouraged staff to "Power-Down" on nights and weekends.

-Ingenium Group, LLC is a waste disposer and recycler with services that include transportation, recycling, and repurposing of hazardous, biological, and radiological materials.
-This year, their Kent office returns to be listed as a Best Workplace for Waste Prevention and Recycling for the fourth year in a row.
+Ingenium Group, LLC provides full-spectrum environmental and waste management services, including transportation, recycling, and repurposing of hazardous and non-hazardous materials.
+This year, their Kent office joins the Best Workplace for Waste Prevention and Recycling Honor Roll for the first time for making the list five years in a row.
 Ingenium helps companies reduce costs by streamlining their processes and minimizing their waste volumes through strategies such as redirecting manufacturing by-products and from the landfill to waste-to-energy programs.
 Their goal is to do much more than provide a disposal or even recycling services to their clients.
 Ingenium is committed to a partnership with clients in environmental management issues, working together to increase sustainability and reduce costs, and recapturing capital in every possible area.